 Recruit Smart for the Best Inside Sales Team in San Diego

-Since we are talking about churn, let’s make sure we talk about recruiting.
+Since we are mentioned churn, let’s talk about the recruiting process.
 Most companies don’t put enough time and effort into this important step.
-You need to work to attract that top talent!
+You need to work to attract that top talent to your company!
+And let’s face it, the job market is tight right now so you have a lot of competition for good talent.
 Write a job description that tells them all about your company, what to expect in the role, and what advancement opportunities there are.
 Inside sales should be the pathway to career advancement into your company.
 Smart candidates should be able to advance easily to other customer facing roles like field sales, marketing, account management or customer success.

 Ideally, you should have your managers doing the recruiting personally.
 But if that’s just not feasible, write an outstanding job description and requirements doc and get the help of a recruiter like Premierehire here in San Diego who specializes in inside sales development roles.
 Leverage local university job boards.
 Don’t hesitate to hire right out of college as long as you have a good training program and invest in career building.
 In my experience deep industry experience is trainable and not a prerequisite for this role.